ASSEMBLY OPERATOR II

 - Performs online go-not-go testing and inspection to ensure parts and assemblies meet production specifications and standards.

 - Packages finished assemblies or subassemblies in clear plastic bags.

 - Ability to inspect work-in-process to documented quality standards to ensure parts and assemblies meet production specifications and standards.

 - Ability to train others on basic operations.

 What your background should look like:

 - High School Diploma/GED required

-- 1-3 years of related work experience and/or training in using microscope in assembly, working with different types of catheter materials, or other similar medical devices with small parts in a manufacturing environment is preferred.
+- A minimum of 6-18 months of related work experience and/or training in using microscope in assembly, working with different types of catheter materials, or other similar medical devices with small parts in a manufacturing environment is required.